What is an Affidavit?

 What is an affidavit used for?

-These documents are among the most commonly used in legal proceedings.
-Here are a few common examples of cases where they may appear:
+Affidavits are among the most commonly used in legal proceedings.
+Here are a few common examples of what an affidavit is used for:

-The law considers signing one of these documents equivalent to testifying under oath.
+The law considers signing an affidavit equivalent to testifying under oath.
 This means knowingly including false information when signing one of these documents is an act of perjury.
 The penalty for perjury varies from state to state but could include fines, community service, or jail time.

-To write an affidavit of your own, check out DocuSign’s wide variety of templates.
-Once you've generated your document, you can also share, sign and notarize it with DocuSign Notary
+You can create a template for your own legal affidavits with Docusign.
+Once you've generated your document, you can also share, sign and notarize it with Docusign Notary.